What is a stem cell transplant?

 Other side effects

 The conditioning therapy and medications used during transplant may cause other side effects and toxicities, which will be discussed during your initial consent meeting.
 Our doctors and nurses will explain these problems, and the recommended treatments, if they occur.
-Blood tests, X-rays, CAT scans, MRI scans, ultrasounds or biopsies (tissue samples) of certain tissues may help in the diagnosis of such problems.
+Blood tests, x-rays, CT scans, MRI scans, ultrasounds, or biopsies (tissue samples) of certain tissues may help in the diagnosis of such problems.